Viracocha expedition: Construction of the Reed Rafts

-The "estera" or skin of the boat is the next phase and is made by weaving the best stock of the reeds, made the length of the boat.
-This skin is wrapped around the two large bundles.
-A heart, or third bundle is placed in the center of the much larger bundles.
-Two strands of sisal rope, each 2250 feet in length is than passed around one large bundle and around the heart in one foot revolutions for the entire length.
-The same is done on the other side.
-Never does the rope wrap around the whole ship.
+The next phase involved the creation of the "estera" or skin of the boat, made by weaving the best quality reeds of the required length.
+This skin was then wrapped around the two large bundles, with a heart, or third bundle, placed in the center of the larger bundles.
+Two 2250-foot strands of sisal rope were then passed around one large bundle and around the heart in one-foot revolutions for the entire length, and the same was done on the other side.
+It is important to note that the rope never wrapped around the entire ship.

-The rope tightening is next.
-A pulley system is used to haul on the boats to get them gradually tighter.
-There are only two long continuous ropes, 2,250 feet on either side.
-The pulling begins on one end and is hauled on until taut.
-The ropes are pulled roughly thirty more times on each side, shrinking the size of the boat each time.
-This ingenious design now consists of two large bundles linked together by a heart that has now disappeared into the larger two bundles forming a stable, almost double-hulled vessel.

-The next phase is to build up the bow and stern.
-Tapering cones of reeds are wedged together until a high bow and double stern are formed.
-The double stern adds more stability and carrying capacity to the ship while at sea.
+The subsequent phase of the vessel construction process involves gradually tightening the ropes using a pulley system.
+Two long continuous ropes, with a length of 2,250 feet each, are utilized to pull the boat until it becomes taut.
+This is accomplished by pulling the ropes around thirty times on each side, resulting in the boat's gradual reduction in size.
+This process creates two large bundles linked together by a heart, forming a stable, almost double-hulled vessel.
+The subsequent step entails building up the bow and stern using tapered cones of reeds, which are wedged together to form a high bow and double stern.
+The double stern provides additional stability and carrying capacity while at sea.

-Attaching the two large bundles that form the gunnels or "sawi" is the last step of the hull construction.
+The final step in hull construction is attaching the two large bundles that form the gunnels or "sawi."
 Rope is wound around each gunnel and passed through each main bundle rope along the length of the ship.
-The rigging will be attached here and the gunnels help break the larger waves.
+This is where the rigging will be attached, and the gunnels help break the larger waves.

-The crew and volunteers constructed the rest of the vessel.
-Two bipod masts were positioned on either side of a bamboo cabin for Viracocha I and a smaller mast was utilized further aft for the Viracocha II.
-The masts were held in place by "shoes" roped into the bundles.
-Two rudder oars were lashed to a steering platform placed above and to the rear of the bamboo cabin.
-The ship was rigged with natural fiber sisal rope, the same rope that holds the reed bundles together.
-Two center boards were positioned in the slide boxes placed in the fore and aft of the ship and aided in the tacking into the wind.
-Several lee-boards were placed on the lee-side of the ship and were removable.
-Two cotton lateen sails were hand-sewed for the first journey and five sails were used for the second.
+After the hull is complete, the vessel's remainder is constructed by the crew and volunteers.
+Two bipod masts are positioned on either side of a bamboo cabin for Viracocha I, and a smaller mast is used further aft for the Viracocha II.
+The masts are held in place by "shoes" that are roped into the bundles.
+Two rudder oars are lashed to a steering platform placed above and to the rear of the bamboo cabin.
+The ship is rigged with natural fiber sisal rope, the same rope that holds the reed bundles together.
+Two center boards are positioned in the slide boxes placed in the fore and aft of the ship, aiding in tacking into the wind.
+Several lee-boards are placed on the lee-side of the ship and are removable.
+For the first journey, two cotton lateen sails are hand-sewn, while five sails are used for the second.